deborahbrouwer/openqa-containers/README.md

 In the subdirectory `openqa-webserver/` run `build-webserver-image.sh`

 ### Start the openqa-webserver locally
-Run the ExecStart command available in the `openqa-webserver.service` config.
+Run the ExecStart command from the `openqa-webserver.service` file
+> Note add to the podman run command the --detach or --tty option depending on whether you want to see the standard output

 ### Start the openqa-webserver as a service
 ```